min2ha/ukwa-site/content/target/16797/index.en.md

   "subject": "UK General Election 2015"
 }

-# Country Land and Business Association (CLA): Unlock the Countryside’s Potential: CLA’s manifesto call to politicians

 The CLA is the membership organisation for owners of land, property and business in rural England and Wales.